gomatcha/matcha/README.md

     open $GOPATH/src/gomatcha.io/matcha/examples/ios-app/SampleApp.xcworkspace

 Set the Development Team in Xcode under General > Signing and select `SampleApp` in the target dropdown in the upper right.
 Then run the App!

+For Android, you may need to run the following to allow Android Studio to read your GOPATH (https://stackoverflow.com/a/14285335).
+This also must be done on reboot.

+    launchctl setenv GOPATH $GOPATH

-For Android simply open the sample Android Studio project and hit run!
+Then simply open the sample Android Studio project and hit run!

     open -a /Applications/Android\ Studio.app $GOPATH/src/gomatcha.io/matcha/examples/android-app/SampleApp